lurbano/piTornado-basic/README.md

 # [EXAMPLE] Adding things to be controlled by the webpage
-Say you want to add a button that makes the LED's blue
+The code below shows the whole process for creating the Hello World button.

 ## Add hello world button
-*webServer/templates/index.html*: Add HTML for button and a span where we will put the response from the server.
+*webServer/templates/index.html*: Add HTML for a button (#hello) and a span (#HelloResponse) where we will put the response from the server.
 ```HTML
 <input type="button" id="hello" value="Hello World">
 <span id="HelloResponse"></span>
 ```

 ## Add javascript
-To listen for when someone clicks the blueButton:
+To listen for when someone clicks the Hello World button:
 *webserver/static/ws-client.js* near bottom of file
 ```js
 $("#hello").click(function(){